25 Feb 2011

 A guide to the harmonised laws, Commercial Arbitration in Australia, aims to demystify the law.
 Written by the head of Clayton Utz's Construction and Major Projects group, Professor Doug Jones AM, the new book will provide readers with an accompaniment to the reforms by not only commenting on the new provisions, but by providing an explanation of the changes to the law and practice which have taken place.
 The book also analyses Australian case-law on arbitration law and practice, international case-law influenced by the UNCITRAL Model Law, and discusses arbitration in the context of alternative forms of dispute resolution.

 The book provides invaluable insight into the new domestic legislative regime and will prove to play a significant role in developing general practice and judicial attitudes towards commercial arbitration nationwide.
 It is undeniably a "must have" item for anyone involved in commercial dispute resolution in Australia whether as a party to an arbitration, legal practitioner, academic or student.

-The book is due for release by Thomson Reuters in February 2011 and can be purchased through its website.
+The book is due for release by Thomson Reuters in the first quarter of 2011 and can be pre-ordered through its website: Commercial Arbitration in Australia.

 You might also be interested in…